 Bunchberry Dogwood, Dwarf Cornel, Pigeon Berry

-Bunchberry is a low plant (4-8 in) that usually grows in a thick carpet due to its creeping underground stems.
+Bunchberry are low plants (4-8 in) that usually grow in a thick carpet due to their creeping underground stems.
 The prominently veined evergreen leaves circle the stem.
 The small green flowers at the centre of four white petal-like bracts (.5-1 in) develop into a tight cluster of scarlet-red berries in August.

-Bunchberry belongs to the same plant family as Pacific Dogwood and has similar leaves and flowers.
-It is common in shady, cool, moist woodlands, especially coniferous forests.
+Bunchberry belong to the same plant family as Pacific Dogwoods and have similar leaves and flowers.
+They are common in shady, cool, moist woodlands, especially coniferous forests.

 Did you know?
-Bunchberry attracts butterflies, and the berries are much appreciated by wildlife.
+Bunchberry attract butterflies, and the berries are much appreciated by wildlife.

 See Also: Bog Rosemary